tunai/l2uwe/README.md

 ### L^2UWE: Low-light underwater image enhancement

-This repo implements our work: **L^2UWE: A Framework for the Efficient Enhancement of Low-Light Underwater Images Using Local Contrast and Multi-Scale Fusion**, by Tunai Porto Marques and Alexandra Branzan Albu (presented at the 2020 CVPR Workshop NTIRE: New Trends in Image Restoration and Enhancement).
+This repo contains the implementation of our work: **L^2UWE: A Framework for the Efficient Enhancement of Low-Light Underwater Images Using Local Contrast and Multi-Scale Fusion**, by Tunai Porto Marques and Alexandra Branzan Albu (presented at the 2020 CVPR Workshop NTIRE: New Trends in Image Restoration and Enhancement held in Seattle, June 15th).

+L^2UWE uses a single image, local contrast information and a multi-scale fusion process to highlight visual features from the input that might have been originally hidden because of low-light settings.

 If L^2UWE proves to be useful to your work, we ask that you cite its related publications: